Aldermen; application for inclusion in the list of nominees

 Lay judges are honorary judges.
 They are on an equal footing with the professional judges and decide together with them whether the defendant is guilty of a criminal offense and what sentence they receive.
 During the main hearing, lay assessors exercise their judicial office in full and with the same voting rights as the professional judges.
 Their participation in the administration of criminal justice is an important element of the democratic rule of law.
 The lay judges contribute their non-legal observations as well as their life and professional experience to the decisions of the courts.
 In this way, they make a valuable contribution to a generally understandable administration of justice and to the acceptance of judicial decisions.

-Every five years, the municipalities draw up a list of nominations for lay judges in adult criminal cases.
+Every five years, the municipalities draw up a list of nominees for lay judges in adult criminal cases.

 The lists of candidates for appointment as lay judges in juvenile criminal cases (youth lay judges) are drawn up by the respective youth welfare committee at the youth welfare offices.